ClemensRiederer/Paint-Shop-Factory-visualization-/README.md

-Unzip the project and open it in Codesys V3.5
+Unzip and open the Spuitinstallatie.project in Codesys V3.5